usc-isi-i2/kgtk/docs/install.md

 python -m spacy download en_core_web_sm
 ```

-!!! note
-    You may sometimes need to install a specific release of KGTK, such as
+> You may sometimes need to install a specific release of KGTK, such as
     a prerelease that incorporates the latest changes.
 For example,
     if you need to install KGTK release `0.8.3b0`, use the following
     `pip` command instead of the `pip` command shown above: